- Basic information

 55th ISCoS Annual Scientific Meeting

-A group of five representatives of the spinal unit attended an international conference on spinal cord injury in September.
+In September, a group of five representatives of the spinal unit took part in an international conference dedicated to the issue of spinal cord injury.
 The conference in Vienna's Hofburg was organized by The International Spinal Cord Society (ISCoS).
-The extensive program of the conference covered a very wide range of topics related to the care of spinal patients.
-In addition to lectures and lessons, there was also a poster section, to which the Prague spinal unit contributed a considerable amount of work.
-Through four posters, we presented the results of our many years of work with hospitalized as well as chronic outpatients.
-We also actively participated in meetings of professional working groups that cooperate under the auspices of ISCoS.
+The comprehensive program of the conference covered a very wide range of topics related to the care of spinal patients.
+In addition to the lectures and lessons, there was also a poster section, to which the Prague Spinal Unit made a significant contribution.
+Through four posters, we presented the results of our long-term work with hospitalized as well as chronic outpatients.
+We also actively participated in meetings of professional working groups that work together under the auspices of ISCoS.

 Spinal cord injury day September 5